mwr/magedeploy2/README.md

 # MageDeploy2

-Magento2 Deployment Setup using Robo.
+Magento2 Deployment Setup using Robo and Deployer.
 This repository contains tasks, a base Robo file, configuration etc.

 ## Getting Started